All Episodes

 That's a sad political reality.

-We all get along, let's get through the pandemic.
+Let's get through the pandemic.

 Then we'll have plenty of time for the election.

-It's unfortunately not it's not possible.
+It's unfortunately not, it's not possible.

 It is sickening what people are doing.

-The same predictable people that never took ownership of their lies for three plus years on Trump Russia collusion that never materialized.
+The same predictable people that never took ownership of their lies for three plus years on Trump-Russia collusion that never materialized.

 The same people that said there was a quid and a pro and a quo, even though the one fact witness denied there was ever such.

-And just because hearsay and opinion witnesses, you know, made guesses, that's that's not even admissible under the federal rules of evidence.
+And just because hearsay and opinion witnesses, you know, made guesses, that's not even admissible under the federal rules of evidence.

 They didn't talk about that.